Table of Contents:

 Warehouses grow using all artificial grow lighting, typically done with HPS or LED technology.
-This contrasts with greenhouses which utilize natural sunlight through a translucent roof, and light deprivation systems when darkness is desired.
+This contrasts with greenhouses which utilize natural sunlight through a translucent roof, and commercial light deprivation greenhouse systems when darkness is desired.

 Greenhouses may still use artificial lights during low solar seasons, but not nearly as many as warehouse facilities.

 Another difference is that warehouses are much more insulated as compared with greenhouses.
 Greenhouses typically use heat in the colder months and nights, whereas warehouses may have to use cooling all year long depending on their climate to counter the heat from HPS lights.

 However, warehouses commonly experience humidity problems with their HVAC cooling systems as traditional warehouse equipment is designed for people instead of plants and cannot remove enough water (the facility’s latent load is too high).
 Greenhouses can overcome humidity issues by having more air exchanges, over one a minute in some scenarios.